geek-cookbook/geek-cookbook/_includes/kubernetes-flux-helmrelease.md

   values: # paste contents of upstream values.yaml below, indented 4 spaces (2)
 ```

-1. I like to set this to the semver minor version of the upstream chart, so that I'll inherit bug fixes but not any new features (*since I'll need to manually update my values to accommodate new releases anyway*)
+1. I like to set this to the semver minor version of the {{ page.meta.slug }} current helm chart, so that I'll inherit bug fixes but not any new features (*since I'll need to manually update my values to accommodate new releases anyway*)
 2. Paste the full contents of the upstream [values.yaml]({{ page.meta.values_yaml_url }}) here, indented 4 spaces under the `values:` key

-If we deploy this helmrelease as-is, we'll inherit every default from the upstream chart.
-That's probably hardly ever what we want to do, so my preference is to take the entire contents of the helm chart's [values.yaml]({{ page.meta.values_yaml_url }}), and to paste these (*indented*), under the `values` key.
+If we deploy this helmrelease as-is, we'll inherit every default from the upstream {{ page.meta.slug }} helm chart.
+That's probably hardly ever what we want to do, so my preference is to take the entire contents of the {{ page.meta.slug }} helm chart's [values.yaml]({{ page.meta.values_yaml_url }}), and to paste these (*indented*), under the `values` key.
 This means that I can then make my own changes in the context of the entire values.yaml, rather than cherry-picking just the items I want to change, to make future chart upgrades simpler.

 --8<-- "kubernetes-why-not-full-values-in-configmap.md"